 9. Arnold Schwarzenegger Makes a Sweary Poem

-8. Ronald Emmerich Hits Back at Ebert and Siskel
+8. Roland Emmerich Hits Back at Ebert and Siskel

 7. Lord Byron Buys a Bear